Contributor: Suzanne Riordan. Lesson ID: 13908

 Note that those are just some of the parts of a castle.

-Just like castles, any piece of writing contains various parts or structures.
-Some of the structures of informational writing include:
+Like castles, any piece of writing contains various parts or structures.
+Some of the structures of informational writing include the following.

 Writers use some or all of these structures to build their text.

-You have probably encountered these before, but let's review each one.
+You have probably encountered these before, but review each.

 Compare and Contrast: The author tells how two objects are similar or how they are different.